 These cases are dangerous as they involve prosecuting powerful offenders.
 We investigate and try these cases in court to fight for justice and accountability.
 If survivors are hesitant to file a claim in court or success at trial is improbable, we deploy other means to push for their rights before the State.

-We document violations of law and work closely with the United Nations and foreign governments to uphold the rule of law and
+We document violations of law and uphold the rule of law and

 hold offenders accountable.
 We (as well as our clients and witnesses) face retaliation in most cases so risk mitigation and protection support is integral to our work.

 Some of our clients are whistleblowers and risk their lives to speak their truth.
 We ensure that their voices are heard at the highest level in government.